 An additional consideration would be to have flexibility with adding equipment to the plan at a future date.
 You will want to customize a package with equipment that you need for your current home, but also have the ability to add-on additional equipment as your needs change with future moves.

 Fortunately, there are providers that do allow renters to install their system and they also allow the system to be transferred when/if you move.
 Contact us to find out which providers will work in your situation.

 Tips for a safer rental home

-Meet your Neighbors: Even if you don’t plan on living there forever, it’s good to have friendly faces nearby who can also serve as extra sets of eyes watching your place.
+Meet your Neighbors!
+Even if you don’t plan on living there forever.
+It’s good to have friendly faces nearby keeping an eye on your place.

 Renters Insurance: Regardless of where and how you live.
 Having renter’s insurance financially protects your stuff.
 There are affordable insurance options that can help cover the cost of stolen or damaged items.